Riptide GP2

 Developer: Vector Unit | Publisher: Vector Unit | Release Date: 2014 | Genre: Action / Indie / Racing / Sport | Website: Official Website | Format: Digital Download

 Riptide GP2 is a futuristic racing game, but instead of the usual hover cars, you are thrust into the seat of a rocket-powered hydro jet.
 The hydro jet is basically a souped-up jet ski used to speed around the rivers and canals of the futuristic world.
-Instead of some tacked on story, your goal is simply to make it to one of the top three spots in each race.
+Instead of some tacked-on story, your goal is simply to make it to one of the top three spots in each race.

-Grinding aside, the game is quite addictive and had us hooked right from the start.
-Some more levels would have been nice, although the ones on offer are not too shabby.
-Outside of the career mode, there is a split screen multi-player mode as well as online mode.
-We didn’t’ have much luck with the online mode but the developers seem to be actively working on improving this feature so fingers crossed that they sort everything out.* If you have other Steam friends with the game you can also race against a recording of their best performances using the VR Challenge mode, but obviously this is not as satisfying as a proper online match.
-The game has full controller support, and everything feels very responsive, which is crucial in a fast paced game such as this.
-Steam achievements and trading cards have also been added which is always a nice touch.
-The audio is a bit of a mix between techno and Dubstep which is not going to appeal to everyone, but it does fit the theme of the game.
-The sound of breaking glass when your rider goes flying off his or her hydro jet sounds a bit odd though.
+If you have other Steam friends with the game, you can also race against a recording of their best performances using the VR Challenge mode, but obviously, this is not as satisfying as a proper online match.
+The game has full controller support, and everything feels very responsive, which is crucial in a fast-paced game like this.
+Steam achievements and trading cards have also been added, which is always a nice touch.
+The audio is a bit of a mix between techno and dubstep, which will not appeal to everyone, but it does fit the game’s theme.
+The sound of breaking glass when your rider goes flying off their hydro jet sounds a bit odd, though.

-Judged purely on how much entertainment it offers, Riptide GP2 is definitely worth the price of admission.
+Judging purely by how much entertainment it offers, Riptide GP2 is definitely worth the price of admission.
 It offers more than the usual mobile ports and is a very enjoyable title in its own right.
 It’s not quite up there with the classic Jet Ski games of old, but we had a lot of fun with it and can recommend it to anyone looking for an arcade experience on their computer instead of on a small tablet screen.

 *Review originally published March 2014.